-Confirming the Quality of Your Non-Financial Controls
+Confirming the Quality of Your Data Security

 If you are a technology or cloud service provider, you have access to a lot of confidential customer data.
 People who use your services want to know that you are taking the necessary precautions to protect the data they entrust to your service.